kaviraj404/bank-debt-analysis/README.md

 # Overview

-This project is focused on statistical analysis of a bank debt dataset.
-A few statistical tests and regression continuity are used to answer the problem statement.
+This project looks at a situation where a bank assigned delinquent customers to different recovery strategies based on the expected amount the bank believed it would recover from the customer.
+The goal is to determine whether the incremental amount the bank earns exceeded the additional cost of assigning customers to a higher recovery strategy.
+Statistical tests and regression continuity are used to answer the problem statement.